nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to import all modules data from an existing file.
+1. User requests to import all module data from an existing file.
 2. User specifies the name of the file to import from.
-3. All modules data in the file is imported to the current tracker.
+3. All module data in the file is imported to the current tracker.

    Use case ends.